zhaoyao91/meteor-validate/README.md

 Inside the project including this package, type: `VELOCITY_TEST_PACKAGES=1 meteor test-packages --driver-package velocity:html-reporter zhaoyao91:validate`

 ## Todos
-- Collect more frequent used validations into basic validator.
+- collect more frequent used validations into basic validator.
 Welcome any helps or suggestions.
-- Implement string validations in basic validator.
+- implement string validations in basic validator.
+- add type of arg to error details.

 ## Curious Space
 What should this space do?